ahmedz4de/float-alert/README.md

 # Description
-float-alert.bash - A Simple Bash script to monitor CSFloat Market and detect new listings in real time.
+A Simple Bash script to monitor CSFloat Market and detect new listings in real time.
 <br>
 <br>
 # Dependencies